xpack/web-doxygen/website/docs/api/classes/clangtuparser.md

 # The `ClangTUParser` Class Reference

-<p>Clang parser object for a single translation unit, which consists of a source file and the directly or indirectly included headers. <a href="#details">More...</a></p>
+Clang parser object for a single translation unit, which consists of a source file and the directly or indirectly included headers. <a href="#details">More...</a>

 ## Declaration